 Blog About Driving After Cataract Surgery

 Your eyes work the same way as a camera.
 Your eyes need to have a clear lens to provide a clear view of the scenery.
 The lens in your eyes can focus light onto the retina, where the eyes record the sight.
 The lens is also capable of adjusting the focus of the eyes by letting us see an object far away or from up close with a clear image.
 So, to help you on how to distinguish what a polarized sunglasses looks like, here is a video tutorial.

 How Do Cataracts Develop?

-Cataract can drastically affect vision.
-Older people often receive blurry or impaired vision when they develop the eye condition.
+Cataracts can drastically affect vision.
+Older people often receive blurry or impaired vision when they develop eye condition.
 Smoking and diabetes are also some of the possible causes of cataracts.

 - You will be incapable of using your eyes after cataract surgery and will be wearing an eye shield.